Open menu

 • Optimization could take a few weeks, or less.

 • A pod will continue to modulate basal insulin even if separated from the controller.
-The pod communicates directly with the CGM sensor.
+The pod communicates directly with the glucose sensor.

 • Initial Setup

-• POD #1: For this limited time, the algorithm uses the active manual basal program (and parameter that 50% of total daily insulin is basal) to determine the first "Adaptive Basal Rate".
+• POD #1: For this limited time, the algorithm's adaptive basal rate references the active manual basal program and the parameter that 50% of TDD is basal.
 Expect the first 2-3 days' time in range to be lower than desired.
+It will improve with each subsequent pod.
+It is important to bolus with all carb intake.
 Give realistic expectations.
-The first pod is not expected to provide high time in range.
-It will get better with each subsequent pod.

-• POD #2 (at least 48 hrs after pod 1): The algorithm adjusts using total daily insulin from first pod.
+• POD #2 (at least 48 hrs after pod 1): The algorithm adjusts using total daily insulin from first pod and can start modulating up to 4 X the adaptive basal rate.

 • With each new pod: The algorithm adjusts according to total daily insulin, with the past 4-5 pods having the greatest impact.